ghost0xff/youngtech-backend/README.md

 yet and maybe in the future I can rewrite this project.

-My idea is to be able to write every tool I use from scratch and not only need other's spaghetti code to glue basic and common functionality one needs to build software.
+My idea is to be able to write every tool I use from scratch and not need other's spaghetti code to glue basic and common functionality one needs to build software.